 The legal right to be free from religious persecution dates back to the First Amendment of the United States Constitution, which guarantees United States citizens the right to freedom of religion.
-While this constitutional right applies only to actions by the government, New Jersey and New York law both prohibit employers from discriminating against employees based on their religious beliefs or practices.
-As a result, with limited exceptions your employer cannot treat you less favorably because you are Catholic, Protestant, Jewish, Muslim, Islamic, Buddhist, Hindu, Sikh or Native America, or because you practice another religion.
-As a result, you could have a legal claim if your company fired you, demoted you, passed you over for a promotion or took another adverse employment action against you based on your religion.
+While this constitutional right applies only to actions by the government, New Jersey and New York law prohibit employers from discriminating against employees based on their religious beliefs or practices.
+With limited exceptions, your employer cannot treat you less favorably because you are Catholic, Protestant, Jewish, Muslim, Islamic, Buddhist, Hindu, Sikh or Native America, or because you practice another religion.
+As a result, you could have a legal claim if your company fired you, demoted you, or took another adverse employment action against you based on your religion.

 Religious Harassment Violates Your Legal Rights

 Similarly, it is a violation of employment discrimination laws in both New Jersey and New York if you have been harassed at work because of your religious views and affiliations.
 Religious harassment can include a supervisor or coworker insulting your religious beliefs or practices, or sending you insulting or insensitive emails, jokes or pictures that mock your religion.
 It also can include giving you less desirable job assignments, excluding you from meetings or ignoring you if it is motivated by your religious beliefs.
 Harassment due to religion is legally actionable if it is severe or frequent enough to create a hostile work environment.

 The Law Defines Religion Broadly

 The relevant legal definition of religion is relatively broad.
 It includes both mainstream and non-traditional religious practices and beliefs.
 It also protects individuals who do not believe in any religion, such as atheists.
 In fact, it includes sincerely held moral and ethical beliefs about what is right or wrong as long as they are comparable to traditional religious beliefs.